franziskusz/gdext-evaluation/README.md

 Both applications write performance logs to timestamped .csv files within the `/app_userdata/` folder.
 See [godot file paths](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html) for details.

-## How To Test
+## How to evaluate
-The whole testing process:
+The whole evaluation process:
 1. Chose scaling settings that suit your need or interest.
 2. Start the process-logger entering the the name of process you wish to start with (DodgeR or DodgeGDS for this purpose).
 3. Start the corresponding Dodge Version.